 Why would any cyclist not want to take a tour of Italy?
-With a range of picturesque routes from magnificent mountainsides to crystal-clear coastline, there is something to suit everyone.
-Not only will you get a glimpse of the stunning scenery, you can also enjoy fantastic food and drink which will be well-deserved after a full day of cycling.
+With a range of picturesque routes from magnificent mountainsides to the crystal-clear coastline, there is something to suit everyone.
+Not only will you get a glimpse of the stunning scenery, but you can also enjoy fantastic food and drink which will be well-deserved after a full day of cycling.

 Here, we explore our favourite cycling routes in Italy according to their difficulty.
 So, no matter whether you’re a beginner or an expert, you can get on your bike and explore.

 This is the easiest route we explore here but rewarding none the less!
 Explore pretty villages, ancient architecture, and beautiful countryside on a ride around Veneto.
 There is so much to see in the region.
 We recommend taking a trip to Este to see the medieval castle dating back to the 14th Century and ride on through vineyards to Valsanzibio.
 Whilst you’re in the region, make time for some essential wine tasting.
 The abundance of vines creates some of the most delicious wine in the whole of Italy.
 The terrain is fairly flat, so if you want a relaxing trip or are a beginner, this one’s for you.

 When cycling around the Veneto area, if you are after somewhere different and unique to stay then the Nordisk Village near Venice is a bike lovers haven.
 With long stretches of beach to relax on, a few days here to recuperate before jumping back in the saddle is well worth considering.